openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The encoding of the Credential returned in the `credential` parameter depends on the Credential Format.
 Credential formats expressed as binary data MUST be base64url-encoded and returned as a string.

-More details such as Credential Format identifiers are defined in the Credential Format Profiles in (#format_profiles).
+More details such as Credential Format identifiers are defined in the Credential Format Profiles in (#format-profiles).

 Below is a non-normative example of a Credential Response in an immediate issuance flow for a Credential in JWT VC format (JSON encoded):